 -

 Surface Preparation for Painting or Coating: Aluminum's natural oxide layer provides some corrosion protection, but it can also interfere with the adhesion of paints and coatings.
-Before painting or coating aluminum, it's important to properly prepare the surface by cleaning it with a degreaser and then applying a chemical conversion coating, such as chromate conversion coating or phosphate conversion coating.
+Before painting or coating aluminum, it helps to properly prepare the surface by cleaning it with a degreaser and then applying a chemical conversion coating, such as chromate conversion coating or phosphate conversion coating.
 These coatings improve adhesion and provide additional corrosion protection.
 Anodizing is another surface treatment option that creates a thicker, more durable oxide layer on the aluminum.

 -